Blog · Analysis · Last reviewed June 23, 2026

 Default Is Policy

-The most important interface in a knowledge economy is often the one people do not consciously choose.
+The most important interface in a knowledge economy is often the one people do not actively choose.
 A search engine becomes ordinary because it is already in the browser bar, already on the phone, already behind the assistant, already wired into the gesture that means "find out."

 That is why the Google search antitrust remedy matters beyond competition law.
 The case is formally about monopolization in general search services and general search text advertising.
-But by the time the remedy phase reached judgment, the institution being governed was no longer just a ranked list of links.
+By the time the remedy phase reached judgment, the institution being governed was no longer just a ranked list of links.
 It was a distribution system for search, Chrome, Assistant, Gemini, browser defaults, search syndication, user-interaction data, and the next generation of AI answer interfaces.

 The Case That Changed Shape